spybart/cryptocurrency_price_prediction/README.md

 #### Data Sources
 The CryptoCompare.com API provides historical price data for cryptocurrencies.
 The data can be retrieved as daily, hourly, or minutely data.
+In this project, we will be using daily data.
+Below is a sample of daily bitcoin price data:
 ```
 	time    	high    	low     	open    	volumefrom	volumeto    	close   	conversionType
 0	1610755200	37942.44	35395.88	36790.17	54226.28	1.995054e+09	36025.26	direct